 MGUS is a condition in which there are abnormal plasma cells in the bone marrow, but there is no cancer.
 The abnormal plasma cells produce monoclonal (M) protein.
 In most patients, the amount of M protein stays the same, and there are no symptoms or problems.

 Smoldering myeloma is a precursor condition in which high concentrations of abnormal plasma cells are found in the bone marrow and secrete monoclonal (M) proteins and/or free light-chains (FLCs).
-SMM is characterized by the absence of end organ damage;
+Smoldering myeloma may progress to multiple myeloma.